-- identifying and assessing the risks of material misstatement of the financial statements, whether due to fraud or error, designing and performing audit procedures responsive to those risks, and obtaining audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control; - obtaining an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control; - evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management; - concluding on the appropriateness of management's use of the going concern basis of accounting, and based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the foundation's ability to continue as a going concern.
+- identifying and assessing the risks of material misstatement of the financial statements, whether due to material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control; - that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control; - evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates and related disclosures made by management; - based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the foundation's ability to continue as a going concern.
 If we conclude that a material uncertainty exists, we are required to draw attention in our auditor's report to the related disclosures in the financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
-However, future events or conditions may cause a foundation to cease to continue as a going concern. - evaluating the overall presentation, structure and content of the financial statements, including the disclosures; and - evaluating whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.
+However, future events or conditions may cause a foundation to cease to continue as a going concern. - evaluating the overall presentation, structure and content of the financial statements, including the disclosures: and - evaluating whether the financial statements represent the underlying transactions and events in a manner that achieves fair presentation.